deepaksood619/deepaksood619.github.io/docs/management/jobs/questions-to-company.md

 ## Other Question to company (Culture)

+- Is this a new position being created or a existing position being filled
 - **Meet people in the company who are their for long term**
 - How do you ensure that people ideas are heard
 - How do you access performance of individuals